buildpacks/rfcs/text/0000-governance-component-maintainer-role.md

 | [Kpack]() | +57000  |

 As we can see, a new implementation of the [Platform Interface Specification](https://github.com/buildpacks/spec/blob/main/platform.md) could be as big as [pack]() but most important:
--  It requires a specific knowledge in Kubernetes and everything related
+-  It requires a specific knowledge in [Kubernetes](https://kubernetes.io/)

 # How it Works
 [how-it-works]: #how-it-works